majodev/kenvx/README.md

 ## Features

-`kubectl-envx` extracts environment variables from Kubernetes resources including those defined in `envFrom` references (ConfigMaps and Secrets).
+`kubectl envx` extracts environment variables from Kubernetes resources including those defined in `envFrom` references (ConfigMaps and Secrets).
 It can display these variables or use them to run local commands.

 - Lists all environment variables from a Kubernetes resource
 - Resolves `envFrom` references (ConfigMaps and Secrets), a typical limitation of `kubectl set env --resolve --list`.